-You feel them when they’re fired.
-Especially near the end of the movie a massive shootout occurs.
+You feel them when they’re fired — especially near the end of the movie as a massive shootout occurs.

-In almost every scene the actual round count for the firearms they are using is quite accurate and they reload quite often.
-And sometimes with only one hand.
+In almost every scene, the actual round count for the firearms they use is quite accurate.
+AND they reload quite often, sometimes with only one hand.

 There are also two lessons about using cover you learn…

 Second, make sure your entire body is concealed.
-The first ‘bag man’ gets wacked because his toe is exposed.
+The first “bag man” gets whacked because his toe is exposed.

-- Rifles beats pistol, bring more rifle ammo
+- Rifles beat pistols, so bring more rifle ammo

 - Cover only counts when your entire body is behind it